Euler characteristics of Brill-Noether varieties: Limit linear series on an elliptic chain

 \subsection{The poset of pontableaux}

-The irreducible components of the space of limit linear series on an elliptic chain, and all intersections of them, can be enumerated by combinatorial objects closely analogous to set-valued tableaux.
-This is equivalent to enumerating pairs of a valid sequence $\bs \alpha$ and a compatible sequence $\bs \beta$, obeying the condition of Lemma \ref{lemma:cab-attributes}(1).
+The irreducible components of the space of limit linear series on an elliptic chain, and all intersections thereof, can be enumerated by combinatorial objects, closely analogous to set-valued tableaux, called {\em pontableaux}; the pontableaux of \cite{clpt} are a special case (see Remark \ref{rem:pontableauxCLPT}).

-In the one-dimensional case, \cite{clpt} introduced objects called \emph{pontableux} to perform this enumeration and relate it to the enumeration of set-valued tableaux.
-The pontableaux of \cite{clpt} enumerate only the irreducible components of the limit linear series space.

-In this section, we generalize the notion of pontableaux from \cite{clpt} in two directions: to accommodate higher dimensions and to enumerate the lower-dimensional strata (i.e. intersections of two or more irreducible components).
-We define combinatorial objects, which we will call pontableaux, of which the pontableaux of \cite{clpt} are a special case (see Remark \ref{rem:pontableauxCLPT}).
-Pontableaux will be formed by labeling the boxes of a skew shape with symbols of the form ``$n$'', ``$-n$,'' and ``$n-$,'' with multiple labels per box.
-Therefore pontableaux may be regarded as a type of set-valued tableaux with an expanded alphabet.
-Every pontableau determines a set-valued tableau (with the usual alphabet $\{1,2,\cdots,g\}$ simply by forgetting all symbols except those of the form ``$n$.''

-\begin{example} The following labeling of a skew shape will be an example of a pontableaux.
-This particular pontableau encodes a stratum of the limit linear series space for the data $(g,r,d,\alpha,\beta) = (2,1,4,(0,0),(0,2))$.

-In fact, this pontableau will be used to encode the following ramification conditions on limit linear series on a chain of two elliptic curves.